kodama1/shinyjs/README.md

 	$('.foo').shiny();
 })
 ```
+## Feedback

-### If this plugin was usefull to you, please send me a tweet (@marcuscaum)!
+If this plugin was usefull to you, please send me a tweet (@marcuscaum)!
 We are open to receive any ideas to make this plugin better every day.